Apartment Crime Motivation understanding is key to designing a security plan.

 - Success, in committing crimes on a property, will increase the level of motivation to continue to commit more crimes

-The best places to address lower levels of apartment crime motivation is at the entrances to the property, the perimeter of the buildings, and most importantly, in the leasing office.
+The best places to address lower levels of apartment crime motivation are at the entrances to the property, the perimeter of the buildings, and most importantly, in the leasing office.

 Good perimeter fencing and a reduced number of entrances after hours will often create that perception.